ddsky/api-league-clients/javascript/docs/FoodApi.md

   'fillIngredients': true, // Boolean | Add information about the ingredients and whether they are used or missing in relation to the query.
   'addRecipeInformation': true, // Boolean | If set to true, you get more information about the recipes returned.
   'maxTime': 45, // Number | The maximum time in minutes it should take to prepare and cook the recipe.
+  'minServings': 1, // Number | The minimum amount of servings the recipe is for.
+  'maxServings': 8, // Number | The maximum amount of servings the recipe is for.
   'minCalories': 100, // Number | The minimum amount of calories the recipe must have per serving.
   'maxCalories': 655, // Number | The maximum amount of calories the recipe can have per serving.
   'minCarbs': 10.1, // Number | The minimum amount of carbohydrates in grams the recipe must have per serving.